 Categorical Filters and Hierarchical Filters

 All categorical variables and the hierarchical filters can be used as filters.
 To apply a filter, simply select the variable by clicking the “Add as filters” button in the panel that appears when you hover over a variable in the list.
+Alternatively, drag and drop the variable in the filter field.
 You can either select one at a time or hold Shift/CTRL to select multiple splits at a time.